postmanlabs/labs-docs/v6/settings/settings.md

 * **Send anonymous usage data to Postman**
 Option to disable anonymous usage data, that we at Postman use to make Postman a better product.

-* **Max response size**
-Option to limit the size of response (in Megabytes) that is rendered by Postman.
-If the limit is exceeded, Postman will inform the user that the received response is large (default limit: 50 MB) and provide options to increase the size limit or download the response.
-Note that rendering large responses can impact app performance.

 ### Theme

 Postman comes in two themes - light and dark.
 Choose the one that you're more comfortable working with.